 Can I use a generator?

-Generators are permitted for use in the campground between the hours of 7am and 10pm ONLY.
-If you require a generator for medical reasons, this must be pre-arranged and be a very quiet unit.
-Campers are close together and we aim to provide a comfortable camping experience to all..
+Generators are permitted for use in the campground between the hours of 7am and 10pm only.
+If you require a generator for medical reasons, this must be pre-arranged.

 How do I check into my campsite?

 The entry to the Acoustic Campground is located at the top of Telegraph Street in Canso, NS.
 By following the signs posted throughout Canso to the festival grounds/campground, you will reach the campground registration building.
 Here you will present your campground registration card, check-in, and be directed to your campsite.

 What washroom facilities are available?

 Portable toilets are stationed at various locations throughout the festival site.
 Washrooms with running water, electricity, and coin-operated showers are located in Area 7 of the Acoustic Campground.
 These are available to anyone staying within the campground.
 They are open 7am-12am.
 There are also facilities available at the Canso Arena, on site.

 Is there a place I can dump my RV?

-BioLiquid Waste is on site with a truck that travels through the campground.
-They offer a service emptying RV wastewater for a small fee.
+BL Environmental is on site throughout the weekend and offer a service emptying RV wastewater for a small fee.

 Who is allowed on my campsite?

 Only those who are listed on your campsite registration form are permitted to spend the night on your site.
 Any festival patron can visit your site throughout the day, from 8am onward.
 Anyone who is not a registered camper must leave the campground by 6pm.

 ONCE YOU’RE HERE

 What am I allowed to bring on site?

 Bags and backpacks are permitted on site, as well as food, travel mugs, sports bottles, etc. Any non-alcoholic beverages are permitted to be brought on site, however these should be unopened.
 NO alcohol, drugs, audio/video recorders, or fireworks/firecrackers/open flames are permitted.
 Festival gate volunteers and event staff/security have the right to search any items brought on site.

 Blankets and tarps for sitting to view the shows are acceptable, however should be no larger than 8 by 10 feet.